Baldwin County deputy drowns trying to save swimmer in distress near Fort Morgan

 In March, Deputy Smith was featured in a FOX10 News story about Baldwin County deputies assigned to patrol the Fort Morgan peninsula and be ready to respond to any calls for assistance or emergencies.

-Sheriff Mack said Smith was a seven-year veteran of the Baldwin County Sheriff’s Office.
+Sheriff Huey "Hoss" Mack said Smith was a seven-year veteran of the Baldwin County Sheriff’s Office.

+The City of Orange Beach on Monday morning released a statement indicating that a fellow deputy who also responded has been released from the hospital.

+The statement reads: "Condolences to family & friends of Baldwin County Sheriff’s Deputy Bill Smith who died Sunday while responding to swimmers in distress on the Fort Morgan peninsula.
+BCSO Deputy Sydney Wentworth has been released from hospital and is expected to recover after responding as well."

 (0) comments